Worldwide Guide to Women in Leadership

 Member of the General Committee of the Rassemblement des républicains, RDR.
 According to rumours she was the preferred candidate in 2005 for the post of Prime Minister of

-Simone Ehivet, who is the Parliamentary Leader of the Front Populaire Ivoirien and married to President Laurent Gbagbo.
+Simone Ehivet, the Parliamentary Leader of the Front Populaire Ivoirien and wife of President Laurent Gbagbo.
+Presidential Candidate in 2009.

 1990-93 Minister of Culture Henriette Dagri Diabaté